Development

 Setup quickstart

-1. Install required software: Docker, make, and git.
+1. Install required software: Docker, just, and git.

 Linux: